 Tomato mosaic virus lifecycle

 These pathogens can survive in dry soil, leaf litter, and infected root debris for up to two years.
-Add water and that time is reduced to just one month.
+Add water, and that time is reduced to just one month.
 While ToMV can be transmitted through infected seeds, it is most often spread by us.
-The virus gets on our hands, clothes, shoes, and garden tools and we spread it everywhere we go, to every plant we touch or brush against.
-Like tobacco mosaic, the tomato mosaic virus can even survive the tobacco curing process and is then spread by smokers who haven’t washed their hands before working in the garden.
+The virus gets on our hands, clothes, shoes, and garden tools, and we spread it everywhere we go, to every plant we touch or brush against.
+Like tobacco mosaic, the tomato mosaic virus can even survive tobacco curing.
+It is then spread by smokers who haven’t washed their hands before working in the garden.

 Tomato mosaic virus management

 There are no chemical treatments for tomato mosaic virus.
-Good cultural practices, such as hand washing, avoiding infected areas, and sanitizing tools can slow the spread of this disease.
+Good cultural practices, such as hand washing, sanitizing your tools, and avoiding infected areas can slow the spread of this disease.

-If you suspect tomato mosaic virus in your garden, pull up the affected plant, roots and all, and put it in a plastic bag.
-Then, contact your local County Extension Office to see if they offer free testing since that’s the only way to know for sure.
-By identifying the disease early and notifying the Extension Office, they can help you and others in your area protect the remaining plants.
+If you suspect tomato mosaic virus in your garden, pull up the affected plant, roots, and all, and put it in a plastic bag.
+Then, contact your local County Extension Office to see if they offer free testing since that’s the only way to know what you have.
+If you identify the disease early and notify the Extension Office, healthy plants are more likely to stay that way.

 Straightneck squash is, in my opinion, one of the most satisfying crops to grow.
 Sunny yellow fruits are easy to see for harvesting and their delicate flavor lends them to countless sautés, stir-fries, and salads.
 A close cousin to yellow crookneck squash and zucchini, these summer squashes are prolific and undemanding.